DataFire/Integrations/integrations/generated/azure_apimanagement_apimopenidconnectproviders/README.md

 ## Actions

 ### OpenIdConnectProvider_ListByService
-Lists all OpenID Connect Providers.
+Lists of all the OpenId Connect Providers.

 ```js